oktadev/okta-blog/_source/_posts/2020-01-13-kotlin-react-crud.md

 image: blog/kotlin-react-crud/kotlin-react.png
 ---

 In this tutorial, you're going to build a client and server application using React for the frontend and Kotlin with Spring Boot for the backend.
-You'll first build the application unsecured before securing the application using Okta.
+You'll first build the app unsecured before securing it using Okta.
 To secure the React frontend, you'll use OAuth 2.0 login, and for the backend, you'll use a JSON Web Token and Spring Boot's resource server OAuth implementation.

 This tutorial covers a lot of ground.
 It also uses a lot of technologies.
 Because of this, it doesn't dive too deep into any one of them and assumes a basic familiarity with React, Kotlin, Spring Boot, and REST APIs.